chainwikinet/wikijs-yam-content/rebase.md

 In YAM governance, values such as `votes` are denominated in OG Supply instead of in wallet balance.

 # Scaling Factor History

+YAM rebases happen every 12 hours: 8AM and 8PM UTC.
+At this time, the `rebase` function on the `YAMRebaser` contract becomes callable by anyone: https://etherscan.io/address/0x649714bc2fffcb1e65c689b49a10216d4960833d

 | Epoch | datetime                     | Scaling Factor       | Effect On Balances | Rebase TX                |
 |-------|------------------------------|----------------------|--------------------|--------------------------|